Areas of expertise

 It's these things that motivate me to offer this service.

-I will not mention the names of persons who I have caught in the act or seen the results of their risky behavior as I do not have witnesses to back me up, time dated and Geo-tagged photos or video to offer as evidence.
-However, I do have very convincing circumstantial evidence of the last guy I surveilled so I can talk about him at great length.
+I will not mention the names of persons who I have caught in the act or seen the results of their risky behavior as I do not have witnesses to back me up, time dated and meta data tagged photos or video to offer as evidence.
+However, I can produce very convincing, circumstantial, video-graphic forensic evidence of your LTHRO that no one else has, can or is willing to produce.

 The evidence is